Google News Initiative-UCLan Journalism Innovation and Leadership (JIL) Programme 2023

 Application Deadline: 15 November 2022

-The University of Central Lancashire’s flagship Journalism Innovation and Leadership (JIL) Programme, which is supported by the Google News Initiative (GNI) on both continents, offers a 30-week part-time postgraduate certificate and a two-year master’s of arts course co designed by a team of practice-led academics and innovative industry leaders to foster the next generation of diverse news media leaders.
+The University of Central Lancashire’s flagship Journalism Innovation and Leadership (JIL) Programme, which is supported by the Google News Initiative (GNI) on both continents, offers 30-week part-time postgraduate certificate and two-year master’s of arts course co designed by team of practice-led academics and innovative industry leaders to foster the next generation of diverse news media leaders.

 Requirements